mrOranger/RxJs/3. Common Operators/README.md

 # Common Operators

-As we mentied before, one of the part of a stream is the set of operators that are applied to an Observable and that transforms the emitted values in a new one whose result is made by the composition of the operators applied to it.
+As we mentioned before, one of the part of a stream is the set of operators that are applied to an Observable and that transforms the emitted values in a new one whose result is made by the composition of the operators applied to it.
 The set of operators known as **Pipe** is the result of the application of Functional Programming in RxJs, in fact, each operators is side-effect free, and does not modify the emitted value, while makes a new copy and applies the function in the Pipe.

 Thinking to our problems as a set of functions to apply to some values is the core concepts of Reactive Programming.
 In fact, RxJs provides some useful built-in operators that we can combine to some our problem, some examples are `map`, `filter` from `Array` in JavaScript, we wll see that RxJs contains a set of similar operators.